Indian Field Primitive Camping Area

 There are 10 primitive sites at this facility.

-The Timucua, composed of at least 15 separate tribes sharing a common language.
+The Timucua included at least 15 separate tribes that shared a common language.
 More is known about the Saturiwa than any other Timucuan group.
-They were encountered by the French in 1562 and immortalized in the drawings of Jacques Le Moyne de Morgues.
-Each Timuicuan village had its own leader who was under the jurisdiction of a head chief who exacted tribute.
+The French encountered the Saturiwa in 1562 and immortalized their daily life with drawings by Jacques Le Moyne de Morgues.
+Each Timuicuan village had its own leader who was subject to the jurisdiction of the head chief to whom the tribe paid tributes.

 When European ships first landed on Florida in the 16th century, the area was well populated.
 Indians of the Timucua, Apalachee, Ais, Tekesta and Calusa were farming rich lands in the north — growing corn, beans and squash — and fishing or hunting for most of their food in the south.